Fcmam5/state-of-dz-swe-2024/website/docs/insights/future.md

 Are you interested in learning about freelance and remote working from Algeria?
 Head to [Remote working page](/docs/insights/remote-working).
 :::

 This is an opportunity for many freelancers to approach entrepreneurship more easily and for the rest of the population to experiment with the concept at low entry cost.
-The government also benefits from the trasparency created by the auto-entrepreneur card to better understand the ecosystem.
+The government also benefits from the transparency created by the auto-entrepreneur card to better understand the ecosystem.

 ## Startup ecosystem and its impact